-The figure shows the messages or signals which do not need to cross the bridge (Message from computer-A to Computer-D) and other half part shows the messages that needs to pass through the bridge (Message from computer-A to Computer-G).
-Bridges also provide security through this portioning of traffic.
-There are basic two types of bridges.
+- The figure shows the messages or signals which do not need to cross the bridge (Message from computer-A to Computer-D) and other half part shows the messages that needs to pass through the bridge (Message from computer-A to Computer-G). - Bridges also provide security through this portioning of traffic.

+Basic types of bridges.